The Complexity of Binary Matrix Completion Under Diameter Constraints: Constant Diameter Bounds alpha and beta

-Our algorithms presented here work via reductions to \textsc{ConRMC}.
+Our algorithms work via reductions to \textsc{ConRMC}.
 Although \textsc{ConRMC} imposes an upper bound on the diameter implicitly by the triangle inequality, it is seemingly difficult to enforce any lower bounds (that is, $\alpha > 0$).
-In the next section, we will see polynomial-time algorithms for $\alpha > 0$, based on reductions to the graph factorization problem.
+In the next subsection, we will see polynomial-time algorithms for $\alpha > 0$, based on reductions to the graph factorization problem.